LukeShortCloud/rootpages/src/storage/bootloaders.rst

     -   GRUB\_DEFAULT = The default menu entry to autoboot into.

         -  saved = Boot from the last option selected.
 This is cached in the /boot/grub/grubenv file.
-        -  Alternatively, this can either be the number of the "menuentry" section, in order from top to bottom, starting at 0.
+        -  Alternatively, this can either be the number of the "menuentry" section, in order from top to bottom, starting at "0".
         -  Or the menu entry title can be explicitly specified.
-For example, "CentOS Linux (3.10.0-327.13.1.el7.x86\_64) 7 (Core)."
+For example, "CentOS Linux (3.10.0-327.13.1.el7.x86\_64) 7 (Core)".

 .. code-block:: sh